 Metrics to measure amiability:

-- Net Promoter Score (NPS): it measures how likely a customer can refer your brand to others.
-NPS is gathered via (post service) survey, with a scale from 0-10.
+Net Promoter Score (NPS): it measures how likely a client can refer your brand to others.
+NPS is a (post service) survey, with a scale from 0-10.
 To calculate the NPS, take the percentage of Promoters (10 – 9) and subtract the percentage of Detractors (0 – 6).
-The customer service standard examples here would be Tesla with the NPS of 96 Netflix – 68, Amazon – 62, and Starbucks – 77.
+The excellent customer service standard examples here would be Tesla, with an NPS of 96, Netflix – 68, Amazon – 62, and Starbucks – 77.

-- Chat ratings: Let your customers rate what’s done right after the interaction.
-Ask them if the assistance was friendly and include the classic scale, from 1 to 5 where 1 is perfect and 5 is lame (though mind the cultural differences), or use emoticons.
+Chat ratings: Let your clients rate what’s done right after the interaction.
+Ask them if the assistance was friendly and include the classic scale, from 1 to 5, where 1 is perfect, and 5 is lame (though mind the cultural differences), or use emoticons.
 We at HelpCrunch use an in-built chat rating option that helps us draw conclusions and tweak the service accordingly.

 Is your team up to scratch with the examples of customer service standards we covered today?
 Hopefully, we provided you with the food for thought so that you can mull them over.

-Give your support reps incentives to operate above the standards to deliver unprecedented service.
+Give your support reps incentives to operate above the standards to deliver unprecedented service and a positive experience.
 Have all-around advanced software under your belt and equip the team with it.
 Sign up for HelpCrunch to do just that.